 HAYDN’S C MAJOR CONCERTO

 In Haydn’s C-major concerto, we wouldn’t dream of modifying, adding or removing even one single note.
-There is just no need: the concerto is perfect as it is.
-We could look on the above-suggested modifications to the D-major concerto as being improvements to the contribution of Kraft rather than to that of Haydn!
+There is just no need: the concerto is perfect as it is, both musically and cellistically.
 The slow movement of Haydn’s Symphony Nº 13 has many similarities with the slow movement of this concerto.